mrodem/cloud-jitr/README.md

     npm run connect-device

-When connecting, the device certificate will be added to AWS IoT and associated with a policy.
+When connection, the JITR process is initiated for the device in AWS IoT.
+It will be disconnected and attempt to reconnect for a few seconds.
+Once the device has been registered, the connection will succeed.
+When running the same command again, the device is already set up, and will immediately be connected.

+The certificate, policy, and Thing that was created during JITR can be examined on https://console.aws.amazon.com/iot/.